-- 1. The objective is to provide Cub Scouts, parents, and other volunteer leadership with a meaningful fun experience and to strengthen parent-son relationships.
-Ideally, one parent should attend with each boy. - 2.
-The length of camp will be 3 days and 2 nights. - 3.
+- 1. The objective is to provide Cub Scouts, parents, and other volunteer leadership with a meaningful fun experience and to strengthen parent-child relationships.
+Ideally, one parent should attend with each Scout. - 2.
+The length of camp will be 4 days and 3 nights. - 3.
 Cub Scouts and parent(s) will stay in the same campsite, but sleep separately.
-In the event that a parent feels it necessary to stay in the same tent as their son, they may do so keeping in mind the following rule as set forth by Boy Scout of America.
-Boys may stay in the same tent with an adult so long as that adult is a parent or sibling.
+In the event that a parent feels it necessary to stay in the same tent as their son, they may do so keeping in mind the following rule as set forth by Boy Scout of America: Boys may stay in the same tent with an adult so long as that adult is a parent or sibling.
 No other boys are to stay in that tent. - 4.
-The camp provides a dining hall. - 5.
-The facility used meets all Cub Scout camping standards and will be inspected by a National Standard criteria. - 6.
+The camp provides a dining hall, showers and bathrooms. - 5.
+The facility used meets all official BSA Cub Scout camping standards and will be inspected by the National Camp Accreditation Program Visitation Team. - 6.
 A trained staff is employed for the Cub Scout Resident Camp programs. - 7.
 Program facilities include a swimming pool, BB gun and archery ranges, sports fields, nature area, etc., developed around Cub Scout needs and skills.